-Even if you're active and think you are quite fit, it's highly likely that you will experience aching muscles and blisters when you begin to run.
+Even if you're active and think you are quite fit already, it's highly likely that you will experience aching muscles and quite possibly blisters when you first begin to run.
 The reasons that this happens to new runners is usually because of one of the following:

 This swelling impacts upon the nerve endings, causing soreness and partially immobilising them.
 Quite frequently this swelling and soreness peaks around 48 hours after running.
 This is why sometimes you can feel fine the day after a run and then the real muscle soreness comes the day after that.

 Blisters are caused by a frequent rubbing of the sock or shoe against the skin which causes fluid to form beneath.
 The more friction continues, the more fluid forms, and the bigger the blister.
 In some cases the blister will burst and expose the skin which can be painful.

 New runners usually get blisters because their feet are not used to running and haven't had a chance to toughen up, or because they are wearing new running shoes which haven't yet been broken in.

 Just because you have bought an extremely expensive pair of running shoes, after having a thorough gait assessment at your local running shoe store, does not mean you will necessarily be exempt from blisters.
 Some people can be fortunate in that they avoid blisters, whereas for others, they have to go through blistering in order for their feet to toughen up.

 Some tips for new runners to avoid blisters: